gwerbin/unix-cli-tutorial/the_script.md

 # uni=gw2286
 # ssh ${uni}@cunix.cc.columbia.edu
 ```
 and enter your password when prompted (you won't be able to see it on screen).
-You honestly can't do much on here, but if you want to host anything at [www.columbia.edu/~gw2286] (yes, Columbia also gives you a personal website) you need to save it here, in the "public_html" folder.
-You need to use a different program (either SCP or SFTP) to move files back and forth.
-They're both pretty easy to use... read the manpage!
+You honestly can't do much on here, although it's a good place to practice working in a more "hard core" Unix environment, such as you might actually face if you need to get data out of a server at some point in your life.
+You can also move outside your personal folder with `cd` (although you can't edit anything) and explore what a bigger filesystem might look like.
+And if you want to host anything at [www.columbia.edu/~gw2286] (yes, Columbia also gives you a personal website) you need to save it here, in the "public_html" folder.
+You need to use a different program (either SCP or SFTP) to move files back and forth, but they're both pretty easy to use... read the manpage!

 ### One last thing: